-A visionary, futurist mindset entrepreneur and thought leader with multiple industries experience.
-Anthony creates business strategies with a focus on moral, ethical and social responsibility.
-Not content to just 'play the game', he is determined to change it.
-The approach is to use his unique and holistic perception of economics, politics, human behavior and technology to provoke, adapt and improve our planet, making commerce a force for good that will result in improved and more sustainable lives for future generations.
-A Singularity University Executive Graduate, Anthony is driven by a very tangible personal goal of positively impacting the lives of 1 Billion+ human beings through innovation, and execution,
+A futurist mindset entrepreneur and thought leader with multiple industries experience, having created and worked on several hundred million dollars of projects across the EU, MENA and LATAM regions.
+Anthony (42) creates business strategies with a focus on moral, ethical and social responsibility.
+He is tenacious in his determination to provide positive change through his business endeavors.
+The approach is to use his unique and holistic perception of economics, politics, human behavior and technology to provoke, adapt and improve our planet, making commerce a force for good that will result in improved and more sustainable lives for future generations, whilst generating ethical profit.
+A Singularity University (NASA Ames) Executive Graduate, driven by the tangible personal goal of positively impacting the lives of over 1 billion human beings through innovation, and execution, of exponential ideas.

-Andrew J. Goodman Chief Commercial Officer
+Andrew J. Goodman